lucascompython/CritBot/README.md

 # CritBot (the discord bot)<img src="https://cdn.discordapp.com/attachments/628637327878520872/1017256259138900030/unknown.png" width="3.5%" heigth="3.5%"/>

-This is discord bot written in discord.py v2.0 that aims at exploring the possibilities of a discord bot.
+This is discord bot written with discord.py v2.0 that aims at exploring the possibilities of a discord bot.
 Right now the bot is quite simple and most of the code aims at extensibility.
 The bot has a custom implementation of i18n.
 The only supported languages for now are Portuguese and English.